hughtml/cm2115-weekly-demos/README.md

 Each topic is in its own package, within the `uk.ac.rgu` package (e.g., topic 2 is in `uk.ac.rgu.topic2`).
 Within each package, you'll find classes similar to those written during the demo, plus an `App` class.
 The `App` class for each topic contains a `main()` method allowing you to run each topic's demo in isolation.

+Note that in the class demo, we might re-use classes and/or other code from a previous week (e.g., the demo for topic4 buildes on classes from topic3).
+In this repo, the topics are made standalone - but any re-used classes are included in the relevant topic folder (so the Animal class from topic3 is also in topic4, etc.).

 ## Exercises

 At the top of each `App` class is a set of suggested exercises for you to expand the demo.
 These are entirely optional, and designed to allow you to consolidate your understanding.